The Stinking Rose, Reimagined: From Pyramid Rations to a Blood-Pressure Whisperer

 Why would a kitchen bulb relax arteries?

 When you slice a clove, two separate compartments meet: an enzyme and a precursor.
 They lock together and quickly form allicin, the fleeting spark that gives garlic its bite.
 From there, a family of sulfur compounds fans out.
-In plain terms, they help the lining of blood vessels make more of its natural "relax" signal, reduce the stickiness of platelets, and soothe low-level inflammatory chatter—each a tiny turn of the dial toward easier flow.
+In plain terms, they help the lining of blood vessels make more of its natural "relax" signal, reduce the stickiness of platelets, and soothe low-level inflammatory chatter—each a tiny of the dial toward easier flow.
 Crush, wait, then cook briefly, and you preserve more of those sparks; heating first snuffs the enzyme.
 Letting chopped garlic sit about 10 minutes before the pan is a surprisingly powerful trick.
 [9]

 The gut-heart corridor